Say-Hello2y/Say-Hello2y.github.io/_posts/2022-08-18-transformer.md

 ## Residual Connection & Layer Norm
+In each sublayer, The Transformer also employs a residual connection to facilitate constructing a deeper network, followed by layer normalization to facilitate training.That is, the output of each sub-layer is $$
+\mathrm{LayerNorm}(x + \mathrm{Sublayer}(x))
+$$
+, where
+$$
+\mathrm{Sublayer}(x)
-In each sublayer, The Transformer also employs a residual connection to facilitate constructing a deeper network, followed by layer normalization to facilitate training.That is, the output of each sub-layer is $\mathrm{LayerNorm}(x + \mathrm{Sublayer}(x))$, where $\mathrm{Sublayer}(x)$ is the function implemented by the sub-layer itself which could be Attention Layer or point-wise feedforward network.
-To facilitate these residual connections, all sub-layers in the Transformer, as well as the embedding layers, produce outputs of dimension $d_{model}=512$.
+$$ is the function implemented by the sub-layer itself which could be Attention Layer or point-wise feedforward network.
+To facilitate these residual connections, all sub-layers in the Transformer, as well as the embedding layers, produce outputs of dimension
+$$
+d_{model}=512
+$$.

 As for layer normalization ,we can compare it with batch normalization .

 Batch Normalization aims to reduce internal covariate shift, and in doing so aims to accelerate the training of deep neural nets.
 It accomplishes this via a normalization step that fixes the means and variances of layer inputs.
 Batch Normalization also has a beneficial effect on the gradient flow through the network, by reducing the dependence of gradients on the scale of the parameters or of their initial values.
 This allows for use of much higher learning rates without the risk of divergence.
 Furthermore, batch normalization regularizes the model and reduces the need for Dropout.

-We apply a batch normalization layer as follows for a minibatch $\mathcal{B}$
+We apply a batch normalization layer as follows for a minibatch $$\mathcal{B}$$

 $$
  \mu_{\mathcal{B}} = \frac{1}{m}\sum^{m}_{i=1}x_{i}
 $$

 $$
   \sigma^{2}_{\mathcal{B}} = \frac{1}{m}\sum^{m}_{i=1}\left(x_{i}-\mu_{\mathcal{B}}\right)^{2}
 $$

 $$
  \hat{x}_{i} = \frac{x_{i} - \mu_{\mathcal{B}}}{\sqrt{\sigma^{2}_{\mathcal{B}}+\epsilon}}
 $$

 $$
   y_{i} = \gamma\hat{x}_{i} + \beta = \text{BN}_{\gamma, \beta}\left(x_{i}\right)
 $$

+Where
+$$
+\gamma
+$$ and
+$$
+\beta
-Where $\gamma$ and $\beta$ are learnable parameters.But for batch normalization, when we evaluate our model, we input a test data but a test data is hard to say it's mean and variance, and if you think the mean of a test data is itself and variance is zero, there will be another big question the $\hat{x_i}=0$ according to the formula above.
+$$ are learnable parameters.But for batch normalization, when we evaluate our model, we input a test data but a test data is hard to say it's mean and variance, and if you think the mean of a test data is itself and variance is zero, there will be another big question the
+$$
+\hat{x_i}=0
+$$ according to the formula above.
 So when we use batch normalization, we need to store the means and variances of training batch data, which could introduce the dependencies to training data.